-If you’re particularly interested in finding out more about the health effects and treatment of mold exposure, Dr. Ritchie Shoemaker, MD, has a lot of really good resources on his website, Surviving Mold.
+If you’re particularly interested in finding out more about the health effects and treatment of mold exposure, Dr. Ritchie Shoemaker, MD, has a lot of excellent resources on his website, Surviving Mold.

 White Sugar is “Negative Nutrition”

 I believe it’s best that everyone avoid white sugar almost all the time because it causes inflammation and contains very little nutrients.
 In fact, you can think of white sugar as negative nutrition because your body has to use vitamins and minerals from other sources to process it.
 For bodies that are in balance, having small amounts of raw honey, grade B Maple syrup, Rapadura, and coconut sugar are just fine.
 Pairing natural sugars with healthy fats, like coconut oil, coconut butter, nuts, and butter can help buffer blood sugar spikes and improve absorption of the minerals found in these sweeteners.
 For those who need to be on a very low sugar or Candida Diet, a small amount of xylitol and/or stevia can be used occasionally.

 You probably realize that eating dessert every night isn’t a good idea and that sugary drinks like sodas are best avoided for optimal health.
 But, do you know all the names under which sugar can hide?
 Below are the 257 names for sugar that Jennifer Cannon of Surviving Toxic Mold has put together.
 This list is exhaustive and certainly names every hidden name of sugar that I can think of.